richardstorm/crystal/README.md

 Crystal-base
 =========

-A webbtemplate / boilerplate for smaller websites using PHP.
+A web template / boilerplate for smaller websites using PHP.

-Built by Richard Storm.
+Built by Richard Storm as a school project.